COSCS340/Waitlistcs340/FINAL_REPORT.md

 ## Reflection:

-Many things went well, such as the team structure, all team members contributing to the project, and completing and reaching the deadlines.
-With the team structure being successful, we haven’t been creating issues in GitHub but communicating within the team to assign which team member gets which task to complete.
-As we continue working on the project, we will specifically use the issues feature on GitHub to easily view and track the changes we make to the project.
+Many things went well such as the team structure.
+All of the team members were willing to contribute to the project to reach the deadlines and propose meaningful ideas.
+Each team member was motivated to learn the new language, Swift, and make something useful, Waitlist.
+Even when we hit roadblocks, it pushed us to communicate with each other and arrive at a decent solution.
+Avie, the team lead, had some familiarity with coding in Swift, which helped us get started quickly with the project.
+Everybody contributed on how to develop the app in such a way to provide the functionality discussed in the initial proposal describing what kind of app it should be.